Elizabeth Holmes found guilty: Watch the HBO Max documentary diagnosing Theranos fraud

-Holmes was this week found guilty on four counts of fraud.
-To find out the full story, HBO documentary The Inventor: Out for Blood in Silicon Valley, streaming now on HBO Max looks inside the rise and fall of a once-promising health care startup and its purportedly revolutionary blood testing invention.
+On Monday, a jury found Holmes guilty on four counts of fraud.
+To find out the full story behind this spectacular Silicon Valley rise and fall, check out the HBO documentary The Inventor: Out for Blood in Silicon Valley.
+Streaming on HBO Max, the 2019 documentary looks inside the rise and fall of a once-promising health care startup and its purportedly revolutionary blood-testing invention.

-It isn't on Netflix, so you can catch this 2019 film on HBO Max.
 On one level, it could be like the Fyre Festival documentaries that encouraged us to laugh at rich people screwing up outrageously.
-But The Inventor explores why the Theranos Silicon Valley fraud is more than schadenfreude, exposing deeper problems in the way we look at the future and who builds it.
+But The Inventor explores how this specific case of Silicon Valley fraud exposes deeper problems in the way we look at the future and who builds it.

 The Inventor is directed by Oscar-winning documentarian Alex Gibney, who, with films like The Smartest Guys in the Room, Taxi to the Dark Side and Going Clear, previously aimed at the likes of Enron, Wikileaks and the Church of Scientology.
 His documentaries often deal with entrenched, intertwined influence and abuses of power fueled by vast amounts of money.
 On the face of it, the story of a callow young entrepreneur might seem like a contrast, but the documentary exposes how Theranos and Silicon Valley are built on foundations of deep-rooted power, money and privilege no matter how much they protest to the contrary.